sohaibssb/Chat-Application/README.md

 # Chat-Application
-Creating chatroom server application with sockets
+Creating chatroom server and client application with sockets